lstanczyk90/Pewlett-Hackard-Analysis/README.md

 ### **_Mentorship Program Employees_**

-Per review of the above table:
+Per review of the Mentorship Program table:

-- The table provides usedful insight as to which employees are mentorship-ready.
+- The table provides useful insight as to which employees are mentorship-ready.
 Additionally, given that this table includes the titles of these employees, we can use this information for further analysis.
 See the below summary section for additional queries that allow us to compare the numnber of mentorship-ready staff by department to the number of retiring employees.

 ## **Summary**